HoneyKat11/Ambassador-Database-Application/README.md

 - Given a specific event:
     - List of ambassadors and their respective positions at the event
     - List of ambassadors in a given position at the event

-# Challanges
-- Stricter security requirements (sentisitve student information)
-- GUI library (PyQt6) not exactly developer-friendly
-   - Likely will move to an Access Database over the summer
-- No existing template/resources to translate spreadsheet into new model